 While I have been blessed to walk a path that has lead me to a deeper understanding of what constitutes healthy living, I don’t hold a degree: I’m not a naturopath, qualified nutritionist, dermatologist, beauty therapist or yogi.
 I am, however, my own doctor and I do love sharing what I discover along the way.
 But it’s so important to understand that every body has different requirements when it comes to health and therefore beauty—and being and staying in balance is a journey, not a destination.
 No one way works for everyone.
 My journey is not your journey and my needs are different to yours, so please be sure to do your own research and listen to your own intuition.

 Also, be sure to check out my disclaimer page here.

 I have worked as a journalist, publicist and beauty editor for more than two decades in Australia, the United States and New Zealand.
 I’ve also spent time as a professional photographer.
 I’ve been a long-time columnist and features writer for Australian Natural Health and WellBeing magazines.

 I am also a qualified Reiki Master, Emotional Freedom Techniques (EFT) practitioner and Psych-K Facilitator.

 To stay in the eco beauty loop please sign up for the EcoBeautyEditor.com newsletter.
-If you have questions relating to natural beauty and health, please head over to the Eco Beauty Editor Facebook page or to one of this blog’s posts to ask your question.
-Also join me on Twitter, Instagram and Pinterest.
+If you have questions relating to natural beauty and holistic wellness, please head over to the Eco Beauty Editor Facebook page or to one of this blog’s posts to ask your question.
+Also find Eco Beauty Editor on Twitter, Instagram and Pinterest.